garrandall/popular-music-data/tracks/chicken-noodle-soup-j-hope-becky-g-.md

 Carita de santa pero freakyyy

 Yeah
-QuÃ© me va decir (huh)
+Qué me va decir (huh)
 Si ya to' lo vi (huh)
-Donde yo nacÃ­
+Donde yo nací
 No pensaban que una mujer iba a sobresalir

 What you gonna do what you gonna do